SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson.md

 ### Setting up access to your cluster

-If you haven't already, you'll need to create an user account on your cluster that will be used to submit OSG jobs.
+Now you'll need to create an user account on your cluster that will be used to submit OSG jobs.
 This account can be a regular user account.